 Will these shock absorbers fit my specific year Peterbilt 352?

 Most aftermarket shock absorbers for the Peterbilt 352 are designed to fit models from 1969 through 1981.
 However, there can be variations based on suspension configurations and whether your truck has been modified.
 We recommend checking your current shock's extended and compressed lengths, along with the mounting style (eye-to-eye, stem-to-stem, or combination) before ordering.
-If you're unsure, contact us with your VIN and we'll help verify compatibility.
+If you're unsure, contact us with your OEM and we'll help verify compatibility.

 What's the difference between standard and heavy-duty shock absorbers for my 352?